thombashi/pathvalidate/docs/pages/examples/sanitize.rst

 .. _example-sanitize-file-path:

-Sanitize a file path
+Sanitize a filepath
 ----------------------------

-The :py:func:`.sanitize_file_path()` function is replaced invalid character(s) for a file path within the argument.
+The :py:func:`.sanitize_filepath()` function returns a filepath which replaced invalid character(s) for a filepath within the argument.

 .. include:: sanitize_file_path_code.txt